 The service had no incidents in the six months up to March 2022 related to their department's patient call bell system or emergency buzzers.
-However, there was still not an emergency buzzers.
-However, there was still not an emergency buzzers in the main waiting room.
+However, there was still not an emergency buzzer in the main waiting room.

 The design of the environment followed national guidance.
 On our last inspection in September 2019 we told the service it must continue to monitor and take action to reduce mixed sex accommodation breaches at the hospital